trek-view/basecamp/_posts/2022-09-16-injecting-camm-gpmd-telemetry-videos-part-3-mp4-telemetry-trak.md

 Therefore in our telemetry `trak`, the first `stco` chunk offset table row value is `8`.

-Before the second telemetry point is 2 more video samples (each of 28 bytes), so this means the total offset to the second piece of telemetry is; `5 (preceding chunks) * 28 bytes (each chunk size) = 140 bytes`.
+Before the second telemetry point is 2 more video samples (each of 8 bytes), so this means the total offset to the second piece of telemetry is; `4 (preceding chunks of video) * 4 bytes (each chunk size) + 28 bytes (1st telemetry sample) = 44 bytes `.

 This gives a telemetry `stco` chunk offset table for this binary as follows;

 ```
 8
-140
+44
 ```

 ### `stsc`